“We must be prepared for Putin to keep on cutting off the gas supply,” said Habeck.

 Energy security package

-On 22 July, Federal Minister for Economic Affairs and Climate Action Robert Habeck announced a further energy security package by the Federal Government in order to fill the gas storage tanks more quickly and save more energy.
+On 22 July, Federal Minister for Economic Affairs and Climate Action Robert Habeck announced in order to fill the gas storage tanks more quickly and save more energy.
 “We must strengthen our provisions for the winter,” said Habeck.

 At the presentation of the planned measures, the Minister said that Russia had become an increasingly unreliable supplier, since technical issues were being politicised.